 A Food Bank is a not-for-profit distribution enterprise that serves the community.
-It acquires donated food and makes it available to people who are hungry or lack nutritional food.
+It acquires donated food products including grains and packaged food as well as funds for sponsored mid day meals or snacks and makes it available to people who are hungry or lack nutritional food.

-Most FoodBanks distribute through a network of community organizations or NGOs that run institutional feeding programmes.
-These include homeless shelters, community kitchens, child care centers, old age homes, schools, after-school programs, drug and alcohol rehabilitation programs, orphanages, and other programs for the needy.
+Food Banks distribute food products and meals through a network of community based organizations or NGOs that run institutional feeding programs.
+These include feeding programs at schools for underprivileged children, homeless shelters, old age homes, after-school programs, orphanages, charitable hospitals and other programs for the needy.

-- Scalable – Food Banks can start at the community level, and can expand their network to feed a larger population over time.
+- Scalable – Food Banks can start at the local community level, and can expand their network to feed a larger population over time.

 - Adaptable – Food Banks can operate in different ways to suit different regional cultures and economies.

 - Non-competitive – Food Banking does not interfere with the commercial channels of food distribution.